Tommy Solomon: Family

 As the Kāi Tahu are a South Island Māori tribe rather than Moriori, Solomon's children were considered of mixed descent.
-Modern scholars, however, reject the concept of a phylogenetically much distinct Moriori, and instead consider them a culturally distinct offshoot of an early (pre-Kai Tahu) South Island Māori group, as evidenced by similarities between the Moriori language and the k-dialect of southern Māori.
+Modern scholars, however, reject the concept of a phylogenetically much distinct Moriori, and instead consider them a culturally distinct offshoot of an early (pre-Kāi Tahu) South Island Māori group, as evidenced by similarities between the Moriori language and the k-dialect of southern Māori.
 There are still many people of partial Moriori descent both in the Chatham Islands and in mainland New Zealand, and the Moriori are today generally considered a distinct cultural rather than racial entity.

 Death and legacy

 Solomon died of pneumonia and heart failure in 1933.
 Whati Tuuta, the son of his friend George Tuuta, built his coffin.
 In 1986, a statue was made to commemorate him; it can be found at Manukau close to his farm.